lynhmo/lynhmo/README.md

-# I'm Lynh
+# I'm Linh

-## 🚀 About Me
+## About Me
-I'm a student 3 years uni but cant make anything work
+I am a third-year university student and i cant make anything work

 ## skill
-i know how to search docs
+i know how to search docs (mostly)

+## idk
+i like coding if there is someone code with me i like sweet drink
+Sometime coffee

 ## 🔗 Links